GitHub Integration

 {% step %}

-* Go to [Discloud Dashboard](https://discloud.com/dashboard) → **GitHub Integration** tab
+Go to the [Discloud Dashboard](https://discloud.com/dashboard) and open the **GitHub Integration** tab.

 <figure><img src="/files/dFddzh4QDa2S9ewi9xQO" alt=""><figcaption></figcaption></figure>